Microservices

 The AI Optimizer can be deployed using the Helm chart provided with the source: AI Optimizer Helm Chart.
 A list of all values can be found in values_summary.md.

-If you deployed a GPU node pool as part of the IaC, you can deploy Ollama and enable a Large Language and Embedding Model out-of-the-box.
+If you deployed a GPU node pool as part of the IaC, Ollama will be deployed automatically and a Large Language and Embedding Model will be available out-of-the-box.

 The command has two values that should be supplied: